dangthanhhao/Learn-react/docs/react-learning-plan.md

 ### 💬 Copilot Prompts

--   "Explain two-way data binding in React."
--   "What happens if I don't set value or onChange on an input?"
--   "How can I manage multiple input fields efficiently?"
 -   "What's the difference between form libraries and manual state?"
+-   "How do I handle file uploads in React forms?"

 ### 📝 Exercises